JesperHartsuiker/IoT-module/Jesper Hartsuiker/Lab/Day Three.md

 run()  # you can also do a while loop here call process() instead
 ```
 ## sending lights off
+Next I sent with the mosquitto publisher a message down.
+It would sent a turn on command to the receiver.
+The first picture is the mosquitto publisher:

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/e58b4de3-3146-4441-a64b-eddfa44b1ed3)

+The output in VSCode:

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/768d4f1e-ed69-4ac2-9088-52e29d558850)

+The output in the mosquitto listener:

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/7abecf64-9846-4cd3-ba20-08d029f056bf)